 The BMW iX xDrive 40 and xDrive 50 will both feature a twin-motor, four-wheel-drive setup that'll take them from 0-62 mph in super-quick time then on to a top speed of 124 mph.
 But they can also lay claim to being among the greenest mass-produced cars yet, thanks to an array of environmentally friendly features.

 Here's everything we know about the BMW iX series so far, including the pricing, specs, release date, range and more.

 BMW iX: Release and pricing

-Pre-orders for the iX xDrive 50 are live on the BMW website, and right now U.S. customers car expect to take delivery of the car sometime in Summer 2022.
+Pre-orders for the iX xDrive 50 are live on the BMW website, and right now U.S. deliveries are slated to begin in March 2022.
 You will need to hand over a $1,500 deposit, but this is fully refundable.

 BMW iX: Design and interior

 The BMW iX has already turned some heads with its questionable exterior design.
 Particularly when you compare it to the smooth and curved edges on a lot of other all-electric SUVs.